Diversity, Equity, and Inclusion at Pardee RAND Graduate School

 Additionally, RAND-sponsored employee resource groups offer support, camaraderie, and outreach opportunities for a wide range of groups, including Black, Asian/Pacific Islander, Latinx, LGBTQ+, and those with disabilities.

-Students also research topics including improving workforce diversity in the military and promoting community health and environmental policy, and participate in externships focused on Community-Partnered Policy and Action.
+Students also research topics including improving workforce diversity in the military and promoting community health and environmental policy, and participate in immersive activities focused on Community-Partnered Policy and Action.

 Pardee RAND’s Faculty Leaders Program is an annual, week-long program that engages faculty from throughout the United States from colleges and universities serving students underrepresented in public policy.
 The intent is for faculty to return to their institutions with new tools to effect change in their classrooms and their communities and to inspire their students to consider careers and advanced study in public policy.